 Second, it was through the disobedience of Adam that sin entered the human race:

 When Adam yielded to sin, he surrendered to Satan and became a partaker of his sin nature (Rom 5:12, 19).

 Third, sin is not imputed when there is no law:

 God does not impute sin to any man’s account until the person can be held accountable for his actions.

-Although you were born a sinner, yet God will not deal with you as such until you are mature to have the knowledge of God’s law and decide whether to accept or reject God’s free offer or gift of salvation to you through Jesus Christ (Rom.
+Although you were born a sinner, yet God does not deal with you as such until you are mature to have the knowledge of God’s law and decide whether to accept or reject God’s free offer or gift of salvation to you in and through Jesus Christ (Rom.
 5:13).